LangYueMc/EquipmentStandard/README_EN.md

   // Items verified through this list will apply this template
   // required
   // minecraft:elytra This format represents the item ID
-  // #equipment_standard:elytra #The beginning represents the item label
+  // #equipment_standard:elytra #The beginning represents the item tag
   // @equipment_standard represents the namespace to which the item belongs (each Mod definition) "verifiers": [
     "#equipment_standard:elytra",